OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 GAP Days (Max Horn)
 </summary>
 GAP Days are meetings where developers and users with programming experience are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
 As enough GAP experts will be around for technical support, the meetings usually offer good opportunities for people to work on their own packages.
-This GAP Days will focus on improving the MatrixObj implementation, and releasing GAP 4.11.
+These GAP Days will focus on improving the MatrixObj implementation, and releasing GAP 4.11.
 </details>

 <details>